 What can I expect if I am able to get First Class tickets?

 First Class tickets are limited in number and usually sell out first.
 Passengers with First Class El Dorado Observation Car, Audubon Dining Car, or French Quarter Car tickets will board before the Coach passengers.
 The ticket will indicate whether you are seated in the Parlor or Lounge section of the El Dorado Observation Car.
 In the Audubon Dining Car, your tickets will entitle you to one table for your party of four.
 Each ticketed passenger will receive hot chocolate served in a commemorative mug.
 First Class Stewards are assigned to each section of the cars.

 Where do I pick up my tickets?

 All tickets will be held at Will Call inside the Central Pacific Passenger Station at the corner of Front and J Streets.
 They will be available after 3:30pm only on the day of your train ride.
 (Passengers riding the 3:30pm train will be able to pick up tickets after 2:30pm.
 Only 3:30pm train ride tickets will be available at 2:30pm).
 When you place your order, you will receive a confirmation number.
 Please note the exact date and time of your tickets when you place the order.
 You must purchase tickets for a particular car, however, exact seating is not assigned, but rather on a first-come, first-served basis.
 Approximately 1 week before your train ride, you will receive an additional email reminding you of where to park and where to go for your tickets.

 Requests for full refunds will be accepted up to 48 hours after your purchase.
 After 48 hours, requests for refunds or exchanges received up to two weeks prior to the train ride will be charged $10 per ticket or $40 per table of four.
 Ticket exchanges are based on availability.
-Any available exchanges will be processed beginning October 15, 2015 and are subject to the $10 per ticket or $40 per table cancellation fee (this includes exchanges between cars).
-Contact THE POLAR EXPRESS™ Train Ride – Sacramento Hotline at (916) 445-8270 for customer service.
+Any available exchanges will be processed beginning October 15, 2016 and are subject to the $10 per ticket or $40 per table cancellation fee (this includes exchanges between cars).
+Contact THE POLAR EXPRESS™ Train Ride – Sacramento Hotline at (916) 445-8270 to submit refund or exchange requests.